 Requirements for Reporting a Car Accident in Nevada

-If you are involved in an accident in a public area where a police officer become involved and files the appropriate accident report in Las Vegas or another area in the state, you do not have any further obligation involving the reporting aspects of the accident.
+If you are involved in an accident in a public area where a police officer becomes involved and files the appropriate accident report in Las Vegas or another area in the state, you do not have any further obligation involving the reporting aspects of the accident.
 If no police officer arrives and files the report, you are required by law to do so.
-You have ten days from the time of the accident to file your report with the appropriate law enforcement authorities or you could face hit & run charges.
+You have ten days from the time of the accident to file your report with the appropriate law enforcement authorities or you could face hit and run charges.

 Filing a False Report or Failing to File

-It doesn’t matter if you forget or intentionally fail to report your accident, you can face hit & run charges if you do not.
+It doesn’t matter if you forget or intentionally fail to report your accident, you can face hit and run charges if you do not.
 Failing to file or filing a false report can result in a one-year suspension of your driver’s license as well.
 If you file false information, you could face close to a year in jail as well as fines in addition to any other charges.
 Your criminal defense lawyer can provide you with additional information regarding your rights and responsibilities.